Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 14.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 15 trips per day across all routes, resulting in approximately 3 weekly trips per individual stop.
+Transit service frequency averages 15 trips per day across all routes, which corresponds to roughly 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport